Create charts for contact tracing

 - If necessary, click the link chart to activate it.

 - On the toolbar, click the Layer options button.

 The Layer options pane displays properties for the chart.

 The nodes, which represent the cases and activity descriptions, are sized by graduated symbols using a method called centrality.
-The default centrality is measured by degree (the centrality measure appears in the Layer options pane, on the Options tab, under the Graph options parameter).
+The default centrality is measured by degree (the centrality measure appears in the Layer options pane, on the Symbology tab, under the Graph options parameter).

 The degree refers to the number of links a node has.
 A person who reported many activities or a place that many people reported visiting will have a larger degree than a person who reported few activities or a place with a small number of people reported visiting.

 - Under Size nodes using, expand the menu to see the other centrality options.